meghaganesh-m5/Text-Narrator-using-AWS-Polly-and-Lambda/README.md

 HERE I LEARN ABOUT HOW TO USE AWS TO CONVERT TEXT TO MP3 VOICE USING AMAZON POLLY AND BY CREATING LAMBDA FUNCTION

+This project demonstrates a serverless text-to-speech system built using AWS services.
+The system converts input text into natural-sounding speech and stores the generated audio file in Amazon S3.

+AWS Services Used
+- AWS Lambda
+- Amazon Polly
+- Amazon S3
+- AWS IAM

+Architecture
+API-less serverless execution using Lambda:
+1. Lambda function triggers Amazon Polly
+2. Polly converts text into speech
+3. Generated MP3 file is stored in S3

+Workflow
+1. Lambda function is invoked manually
+2. Text is sent to Amazon Polly
+3. Polly generates MP3 audio
+4. Audio file is uploaded to S3 bucket

+---

+## 📂 Project Structure